CodingDog67/Urban-Environment-Detection/README.md

 This project was run on the Udacity provided Workspace in order to run it locally please return to the notes above provided by Udacity

+In order to run everything please refer to the notes above and make sure to change the name of the config file to new_config_final found in ./experiments/reference/

 ### Dataset
 #### Dataset analysis
-First dive into a exploratory data analysis.
+First dive into an exploratory data analysis.
 To run it yourself please run the Explore Data Analysis.ipynb.
 First look at a selected number (in our case 10) images to get a feel for the kind of images.
 In order to visualize the data a function was written to display them along with the according bounding box in the respective color.
 Red for cars, blue for pedestrians and green for cyclists.